ChefSolver

 Why is mustard oil labeled 'for external use only' in some countries?

 In the United States and Canada, mustard oil sold for food use must carry this label because of its erucic acid content, which exceeded limits set in those jurisdictions.
-However, it is approved and widely used as a cooking oil in India, Bangladesh, Nepal, and parts of Eastern Europe, where it is a traditional culinary staple.
-The density and conversion values on this page are accurate regardless of regulatory jurisdiction.
+It is approved and widely used as a cooking oil in India, Bangladesh, Nepal, and parts of Eastern Europe.
+The density and conversion values are accurate regardless of regulatory jurisdiction.